vamsi170604/Business-Financial-Analytics-Dashboard/README.md

 This dashboard is useful for business analysts, finance teams, decision-makers, and organizations looking to track performance, identify growth opportunities, and improve financial planning.

-The dashboard was built using the following tools and technologies:
+The dashboard was built using the following tools and technologies:<br>

---> 📊 Power BI Desktop – Main platform used for dashboard creation and data visualization.
+--> 📊 Power BI Desktop – Main platform used for dashboard creation and data visualization.<br>
---> 📂 Power Query – Used for data transformation, cleaning, and preprocessing.
+--> 📂 Power Query – Used for data transformation, cleaning, and preprocessing.<br>
---> 🧠 DAX (Data Analysis Expressions) – Used for financial calculations, KPIs, and dynamic measures.
+--> 🧠 DAX (Data Analysis Expressions) – Used for financial calculations, KPIs, and dynamic measures.<br>
 --> 📁 File Formats – .pbix for Power BI reports and .png for dashboard previews.